 If you are concerned about the conduct of a member of staff or a volunteer in our school, you must contact the Headteacher, Mrs Karen Bazeley.

-2 members of the teaching staff (Mrs Karen Bazeley and Mrs Becky Millett)
+3 members of the teaching staff (Mrs Karen Bazeley, Mrs Becky Millett and Miss Richards)

 1 Parent Support Advisor (Mrs Carole Macdonald)

 1 LGB Member (Mrs Siobhan Waterhouse) is the Safeguarding Governor